 Certified Weddings Planners of Canada

 Canada even has an association of wedding co-ordinators.
 Did you know?
 It seems people can take courses and become “certified” to plan your big day.
 They even have a code of ethics and everything.
-Check them out at http://www.wpic.ca/ There is even a video from CTV here that goes into some detail about the Wedding Planners Institute of Canada.
+There is even a video from CTV http://watch.ctv.ca/news/top-picks/wedding-planner-woes/#clip202999 that goes into some detail about the Wedding Planners Institute of Canada.